Valay17/DISHA--Deep-Learning-based-Cyclone-Intensity-Estimation-with-NLP-based-Report-Generation/README.md

 3. **Web Application**:
    - Displayed robust functionality, reliability, and responsiveness across various devices and scenarios.
    - Integrated all components effectively, offering users a unified experience for cyclone management.

-### Discussion
-The combined results highlight the project's success in leveraging deep learning and NLP techniques, supported by a user-friendly web application.
-Key observations include:

-- **CNN Model**:
-  - The 86% accuracy achieved instills confidence in the model's utility for cyclone intensity prediction.
-  - Future refinements, such as incorporating real-time weather data, could further enhance its predictive accuracy.

-- **T5 NLP Model**:
-  - The model's exceptional ability to generate cyclone precaution summaries and its high-quality multilingual translations make it a critical tool for effective communication in disaster scenarios.

-- **Web Application**:
-  - Its responsive design, real-time data integration, and intuitive interface enable timely information dissemination and decision-making, empowering users in cyclone-prone areas.

-Overall, the results demonstrate the system's potential to significantly contribute to cyclone management, providing accurate predictions, clear communication, and user-friendly tools for disaster preparedness.

 ## Conclusion and Future Work